Are you going to launch a dropshipping store and stuck in choosing the best platform for your eCommerce site?

 In this case, the official website of WooCommerce provides plenty of extensive documentation, tutorials, and guides that are helpful to you.
 There are also support forums where you can get help from other WooCommerce users and experts.

 WooCommerce is a self-hosted platform, so your hosting provider will be responsible for helping you with issues of your server.
-About theme and extensions, the products’ developers will take responsibility for providing support regarding their products.
+Regarding themes and extensions, the products’ developers will take responsibility for providing support regarding their products.
 If it is not enough, you can hire a developer to deal with your issues.
 Due to its immense popularity, it is quite easy and often cheap to get WooCommerce developers to fix issues with your store.

-Shopify is a fully hosted platform; hence, they control the software and take all responsibility of answering all your questions, except the issues related to the third-party apps or themes that you are using.
+Shopify is a fully hosted platform; hence, they control the software and take all responsibility for answering all your questions, except the issues related to the third-party apps or themes that you are using.

 Shopify offers 24/7 support via live chat, phone, email, and Twitter.
-For those who wish to fix issues by themselves, Shopify provides extensive documentation, tutorials, knowledge base, and support forums.
+For those who wish to fix issues by themselves, Shopify provides extensive documentation, tutorials, a knowledge base, and support forums.
 You can also hire Shopify developers from a directory of Shopify Experts if you need extra help or if you want to integrate a third-party solution.
 These experienced professionals can offer top-notch Shopify development services to enhance your store’s functionality and customization.

 What is better for your dropshipping store: WooCommerce or Shopify?